-- South - 22.
-Sahuarita Road, Alvernon Way to Sycamore Springs Trail - This project consists of improving up to five intersections with turn lanes or other intersection treatments. - 23.
-Harrison Road/Sahuarita Road Intersection - This project will provide intersection improvements including necessary turn lanes and the construction of a traffic signal, roundabout, or other intersection treatment. - West - 24.
-Camino Verde, Camino Pizarro to Valencia Road - This project includes widening the roadway to a three-lane roadway with shoulders, sidewalks, and drainage improvements. - 25.
+- 23. Camino Verde, Copper Leaf Drive to Bilby Road - This project includes widening the roadway to a three-lane roadway with shoulders, sidewalks, and drainage improvements. - 24.
 Valencia Road, Camino de la Tierra to Mission Road - This project consists of widening Valencia Road to a six-lane divided roadway.
-The project will also include shoulders, sidewalks, and drainage improvements. - 26.
-Camino Verde/Valencia Road Intersection - This project will include the construction of new turn lanes which may also require reconstruction of a portion of the traffic signal to accommodate the wider intersection approaches. - 27.
-Irvington Road, Sunset Boulevard to Ajo Way - This project will include turn lane improvements at two or more intersections along Irvington Road.
-These improvements are part of a larger project currently planned to be included in RTA Next. - 28.
-Kinney Road/Irvington Road/Joseph Avenue Intersection - This project includes the realignment of Kinney Road and Joseph Avenue to a single location with a new roundabout, traffic signal or other intersection design. - 29.
-Valencia Road/Vahalla Road Intersection - This project includes the construction of a traffic signal and other associated improvements such as turn lanes.
+The project will also include shoulders, sidewalks, and drainage improvements. - 25.
+Camino Verde/Valencia Road Intersection - This project will include the construction of new turn lanes which may also require reconstruction of a portion of the traffic signal to accommodate the wider intersection approaches. - 26.
+Irvington Road, Sunset Boulevard to Ajo Way - This project will include improvements at up to two intersections along Irvington Road.
+These improvements are part of a larger project currently planned to be included in RTA Next. - 27.
+Kinney Road/Irvington Road/Joseph Avenue Intersection - This project includes the realignment of Kinney Road and Joseph Avenue to a single location with a new roundabout, traffic signal or other intersection design. - 28.
+Valencia Road/Vahalla Road Intersection - This project includes the construction of a traffic signal and other necessary improvements such as turn lanes.